Jagannath Temple Puri

 Having visited Puri many times before, I can say each trip has its own charm — but winter holds a special place in my heart.
 The pleasant weather, less crowded beaches, and serene atmosphere around the Jagannath Temple make it the perfect time for a peaceful getaway.

 Last time, I boarded the Puri Express from Howrah Station — a reliable overnight train that I’ve taken on several occasions.
-The gentle rhythm of the train, along with a hot cup of tea and the chill in the air, set the tone for a relaxing journey.
+The gentle rhythm of the train set the tone for a relaxing journey.
 As someone who has made this trip multiple times, the familiarity brought a sense of comfort and nostalgia.

 I reached Puri Railway Station early in the morning.
 The cool sea breeze welcomed me the moment I stepped off the train.
 I took a short auto ride to my hotel, which is located not far from the Jagannath Temple and the beach — a place I often prefer for its accessibility and peaceful surroundings.